 These laws allow long-term care providers to pursue payment from a parent's adult children in 29 states and Puerto Rico.

-A 2012 study published by Katherine Pearson, a professor of law at the Dickinson School of Law at Penn State University, found that long-term care providers are taking advantage of such laws in at least two states: Pennsylvania and South Dakota.
+A recent study published by Katherine Pearson, a professor of law at the Dickinson School of Law at Penn State University, found that long-term care providers are taking advantage of such laws in at least two states: Pennsylvania and South Dakota.

 "Filial responsibility laws traditionally have rarely been enforced," he says.